R1 plasmid

-The R1 Plasmid is a plasmid that was first isolated from Salmonella paratyphi bacteria in 1963.
+The R1 plasmid is a plasmid that was first isolated from Salmonella paratyphi bacteria in 1963.
 It is a short plasmid, composed of 97,566 nucleotides and 120 genes, that belongs to the IncFII plasmid group.
+There are about 1-2 copies of the R1 plasmid per chromosome.

 The R1 plasmid imparts multi-drug antibiotic resistance to its host bacteria.
+The "R" in "R1" stands for "resistance", and the R1 plasmid contains resistance factors, or R factors, giving it the power to resist certain antibiotics.

 It's known as a "low copy" plasmid, meaning that it exists in relatively few copies in any given bacteria.
 This characteristic allows the R1 plasmid to have an efficient plasmid stabilization system, that aids in stabilizing medium copy number plasmids.
-R1 must rely on "Type II" segregation system.
+R1 must rely on a "Type II" segregation system.
 This plasmid system ensures that at least one copy is contained in each daughter cell after cell division.

+Structure

+The R1 plasmid belongs to the IncFII plasmid group.
+The Inc plasmid group stands for incompatibility, and plasmids are classified into this group when 2 plasmids can't steadily propagate in the same host.
+The major incompatibility group involved in resistance and virulence gene transfer is the IncF group.
+Since R1 is an IncFII plasmid, that means it carries the FII replicon.
+This plasmid subtype often carries blaCTX-M genes.

+Key Genes/Operons

+There are 120 genes on the R1 plasmid, and these genes can be sorted into 3 different groups.
+The largest group, as seen in green in Figure 1, is the conjugative plasmid backbone.
+The region pictured in purple is primarily a Tn21-like transposon, and the smallest region pictured in yellow contains sequences resembling Klabsiella oxytoca.